atom/welcome/lib/welcome.md

 1. If you only remember one thing make it `cmd-shift-P`.
 This keystroke toggles the command palette, which lists every Atom command.
 Yes, you can try it now!
 Press `cmd-shift-P`, type `markdown` and press enter.
-This triggers `markdown-preview:show` command which renders this text to HTML.
+It will trigger the `markdown-preview:show` command which renders this text to HTML.

 2. We want your feedback!
-If you have anything positive or negative to say click on the red lightening bolt in the bottom right of the screen.
+If you have anything positive or negative to say click on the red lightening bolt in the bottom right corner of the screen.

 3. Here is where you can get more help with Atom